HumanMovementNeuroscience/capstone/docs/course_materials/assignments/assignment3/assignment3-student-instructions.md

 - ONCE YOU HAVE SENT THE MESSAGE TO THE CHANNEL, ADD A 🤖 REACTION SO THE BOT WILL USE THAT MESSAGE IN ITS SYSTEM PROMPT

 ---
-### Step 2 - Pick your favorite topic tag, and make a channel conifigured for discussion of that topic
+### Step 2 - Pick your favorite GENERAL topic tag, and make a channel conifigured for discussion of that topic
 1. Make a new channel in your category
       1. Click the + sign next to the Category Name
       1. Select `# TEXT` channel